 - lemon juice.
 Balances the sweetness and enhances the cheesecake flavor with a subtle tang.
 Fresh lemon juice works best.

-How to Make Cheesecake Cups:
+How to Make No-Bake Cheesecake Cups:

 - Add the pecans to a food processor and pulse until finely ground.